Police: 1 dead, 4 hurt in downtown Denver shooting

-One person is dead and four are injured after a shooting in downtown Denver Monday afternoon, according to the Denver Police Department.
+DENVER — One person was killed and four others were injured after a shooting in downtown Denver Monday afternoon, according to the Denver Police Department.

-No suspect is in custody and no suspect information is available.
-Schepman said he was concerned for the residents in the area, and said there was an active search for the person responsible.
-A massive police presence has taken over several intersections near 21st and Lawrence as investigators work to piece together what happened.
+Police received several calls about a shooting near 21st and Lawrence streets in Lower Downtown just after 4 p.m.
+Monday, according to Denver police spokesperson Doug Schepman.
+Two of the four gunshot victims who were transported to the hospital were discharged as of Tuesday morning.
+The other two victims remain in serious condition.

 "Downtown is a very populated area and to have multiple gunshots fired in this area is concerning," Schepman said.

-Schepman said police received several calls a shooting near 21st and Lawrence streets in Lower Downtown just after 4 p.m.
-The four gunshot victims who were transported to the hospital are stable as of Monday evening, according to the agency.
-Their injuries were all deemed non-life threatening.

-Several roads are closed in the area, DPD said.
-Police repeatedly asked that people avoid the area near the shooting.

-The area of the shooting is near a popular nighttime hangout and tourist trap in LoDo and is also about two blocks from Coors Field.
-The intersection of 21st and Lawrence has apartment buildings with eateries down the street - DPD has not said where the reported shooting happened.
+Several roads in the area were closed but reopened just after 5 a.m.
+Tuesday.
+The area of the shooting is near several apartment buildings, restaurants, and breweries in LoDo and is also about two blocks from Coors Field.

 As soon as DPD confirms a suspect description, they will release the information to the public.